phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ![Bits 0–12 are the page offset, bits 12–21 the level 1 index, bits 21–30 the level 2 index, bits 30–39 the level 3 index, and bits 39–48 the level 4 index](x86_64-table-indices-from-address.svg)

 We see that each table index consists of 9 bits, which makes sense because each table has 2^9 = 512 entries.
 The lowest 12 bits are the offset in the 4KiB page (2^12 bytes = 4KiB).
-Bits 48 to 64 are discarded, which means that x86_64 is not really 64-bit and only supports 48-bit addresses.
-There are plans to extend the address size to 57 bits through a [5-level page table], but no processors that support this feature exist yet.
+Bits 48 to 64 are discarded, which means that x86_64 is not really 64-bit since it only supports 48-bit addresses.
+There are plans to extend the address size to 57 bits through a [5-level page table], but no processor that supports this feature exists yet.

 [5-level page table]: https://en.wikipedia.org/wiki/Intel_5-level_paging